Gustav Klemperer von Klemenau: Heirlooms

 In 1991, after German reunification, 83 pieces were returned to von Klemperer's descendants.

-Much of this was subsequently donated to the Zwinger museum in Dresden.
-More recently, additional pieces were found in the Zwinger storerooms and once again donated to von Klemperer's descendants.
-Out of this second group of porcelain pieces, 43 lots were auctioned at a significant sale at Bonhams in London.
+Much of this was donated to the Zwinger museum in Dresden.
+In 2010, additional pieces were found in the Zwinger storerooms and once again donated to von Klemperer's descendants.
+Out of this second group of porcelain pieces, 43 lots were auctioned at a sale at Bonhams in London.
 A unique sale, many items sold for considerably more than their original estimates.